Language Reference

 4. Signals and Wiring

 A signal is whatever you place on the right-hand side of a port binding.
-It identifies the source of the bit that drives the port.
-Signals come in three forms.
+It identifies the source of the bit(s) that drive the port.
+Signals come in six forms:

 Reference to an input pin: